 Breaking: Elderly woman targeted by well-known criminals in Kilkenny city centre

-Two men who targeted an elderly woman in broad daylight in the city centre and tried to force her to hand over a large quantity of cash are in custody at Kilkenny Garda Station.
+Two men who targeted an elderly woman in broad daylight in the city centre and tried to obtain a large quantity of cash are in custody at Kilkenny Garda Station.

-The arrests were made as part of Operation Sweeper - an undercover operation where plain clothes members on bicycles target criminal activity.
+The arrests were made as part of Operation Sweeper - an undercover operation where plain clothes members target criminal activity in Kilkenny City.

 The two men were observed acting suspiciously at the High Street/Parliament Street area of the city earlier today.
-Gardaí followed the males who it is believed were trying to coerce a woman, in her eighties, to hand over cash using deception.
+Gardaí followed the males from a bank in the city where they believed the two were trying to coerce a woman, in her eighties, to hand over cash using deception.

 The suspects are understood to be well-known criminals who are wanted nationally in connection with other incidents of a similar nature.